Toggle#

 pn.extension()

 The Toggle widget allows toggling a single condition between True/False states.
-This widget is interchangeable with the Checkbox widget.
+The Checkbox, Toggle, and Switch widgets are interchangeable.

 Parameters:#